 In an effort to prevent spread of this devastating disease to other islands, the Hawai‘i Board of Agriculture approved an emergency quarantine measure on intrastate movement of ‘ōhi‘a and ‘ōhi‘a products.

-Rapid ‘Ōhi‘a Death (ROD) is caused by the fungus Ceratocystis fimbriata, which attacks the vascular system of the tree.
-There is no known cure for this new disease, but the quarantine will afford researchers more time to look for ways to combat this new disease while it is still confined to one island.
+Rapid ‘Ōhi‘a Death (ROD) is caused by two strains of the fungus Ceratocystis, which attacks the vascular system of the tree.
+These fungal strains haven’t been seen before and there is no known cure for this new disease, but the quarantine will afford researchers more time to look for ways to combat this new disease while it is still confined to one island.